kcghost/busyrc/NixOS.md

 While it's certainly possible to skip the Stage 2 init script, it probably isn't a great idea.
-It's responsible for setting up NixOS's quirky pseudo read-only root filesystem. minirc is best placed at the 'systemd' level, and NixOS provides an oddly named: `boot.systemdExecutable` option for overriding the PID 1 init, the contents of that option get executed at the end of Stage 2 init.
+It's responsible for setting up NixOS's quirky pseudo read-only root filesystem. busyrc is best placed at the 'systemd' level, and NixOS provides an oddly named: `boot.systemdExecutable` option for overriding the PID 1 init, the contents of that option get executed at the end of Stage 2 init.
 So despite the name, and the "starting systemd..." message from Stage 2, it can be any init system you want.

 The [NixOS Init Freedom](https://sr.ht/~guido/nixos-init-freedom/) project does the same using s6 as the init system, as well as attempts to automagically convert systemd units to s6.